aws/amazon-q-connectjs/README.md

 ## GetRecommendations

 Retrieves recommendations for the specified session.
 To avoid retrieving the same recommendations in subsequent calls, use NotifyRecommendationsReceived.
 This API supports long-polling behavior with the `waitTimeSeconds` parameter.
 Short poll is the default behavior and only returns recommendations already available.
 To perform a manual query against an assistant, use the QueryAssistant API.
-For more information check out the [GetRecommendations](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_GetRecommendations.html) API reference.
+For more information check out the [GetRecommendations](https://docs.aws.amazon.com/amazon-q-connect/latest/APIReference/API_GetRecommendations.html) API reference.

 ### URI Request Parameters

-* `assistantId`: The identifier of the Wisdom assistant.
+* `assistantId`: The identifier of the Amazon Q Connect assistant.
 Can be either the ID or the ARN.
 URLs cannot contain the ARN.
 * `maxResult`: The maximum number of results to return per page.
 * `sessionId`: The identifier of the session.
 Can be either the ID or the ARN.
 URLs cannot contain the ARN.
 * `waitTimeSeconds`: The duration (in seconds) for which the call waits for a recommendation to be made available before returning.
 If a recommendation is available, the call returns sooner than WaitTimeSeconds.
 If no messages are available and the wait time expires, the call returns successfully with an empty list.

 #### A few things to note:

-* The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by WisdomJS to look up the `assistant` and `knowledge base` that has been configured for Wisdom.
+* The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by QConnectJS to look up the `assistant` and `knowledge base` that has been configured for Amazon Q Connect.
 See [ListIntegrationAssociations](#ListIntegrationAssociations) for more information.
-* The `session ARN` can be retrieved by used the `GetContact` API provided by WisdomJS to look up the `session` associated with a given active `contact`.
+* The `session ARN` can be retrieved by used the `GetContact` API provided by QConnectJS to look up the `session` associated with a given active `contact`.
 See [GetContact](#GetContact) for more information.
 * To avoid retrieving the same recommendations on subsequent calls, the `NotifyRecommendationsReceived` API should be called after each response.
 See [NotifyRecommendationsReceived]() for more information.

 ### Response Syntax